Health insurance is an allowable means test deduction, even if the debtor doesn’t currently have health insurance.

 The structure of this paragraph cuts these expenses free of that argument.
 They are deductible if they are “reasonably necessary”.
 That’s why there is the box to check on line 34 of B-22A to indicate that the debtor isn’t currently paying those items.

-It makes sense, unlike so much of BAPCPA.
+Deducting an expense you don’t have but should have makes sense, unlike so much of BAPCPA.
 A Chapter 13 plan of 60 months is unlikely to complete if the debtor and his dependents must continue to go uninsured.

 So, don’t miss the opportunity to provide for these health and stability related expenses on the means test, just because the debtor doesn’t currently pay them.